The next event of the Vienna Evaluation Network will take place on June 13, 2018 at 3-4.30pm

 TOPIC: The Role of Programme Theories in Evaluation

-by guest speakers Karin Kohlweg und Lisa Ringhofer
+by guest speakers Karin Kohlweg and Lisa Ringhofer

-More details on these events will follow in our next mails.
+More details on future events will follow in our next mails.